 Lockhart Flawse of Tom Sharpe's The Throwback cheerfully committed a wide variety of immoral and illegal acts in order to kick out the residents of a housing development his wife inherited so that he could hike up the rent.

 Nathan from Misfits certainly borders on this.
 Other characters do occasionally suggest that he probably has some kind of mental illness (usually when they're trying to explain his bizarre behavior to baffled and offended strangers) but it's still played exclusively for laughs.
+In fact pretty much everybody from Misfits can be classified as this since they constantly kill people(in one specific episode more then a dozen at once) and with one or two exceptions this never seems to bother them all that much

-Stuart Jones, one of the two leads in the UK version of Queer As Folk.
+Stuart Jones, one of the two leads in the UK version of Queer as Folk.
 He's much more of a bastard than a hero really, but every now and then he does something so outrageous and awesome you can't completely hate him.

 The eponymous Sherlock Holmes of the BBC's Sherlock, despite solving crimes and catching murderers, is actually more interested in the intellectual challenge that his cases present than helping anyone.
 And while Sherlock's manipulative, callous nature turns out to be something of a front, it's still played for laughs in nearly every episode.